ebhasker/mobilize-mapper/README.md

 * Using React Hooks to keep effects nice and modular
 * Using qunit (see https://qunitjs.com/) since we're not using nodejs
 * Defer server-side until we can't live without it, see how far we can get without it! :)
+* Using Bulma (https://bulma.io/) for an easy-to-add CSS library